SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Ethical considerations

-\paragraph{Reliance on external sources.} The evidence quality in TALE depends significantly on the retrieved external content, which may introduce unintended biases or inaccuracies.
-Although our iterative refinement explicitly mitigates biases by cross-checking multiple sources, TALE does not currently include explicit credibility scoring.
-Researchers and practitioners should remain cautious about inherent biases in external sources and proactively manage credibility assessments.
+\paragraph{Reliance on external sources.} SAGE's judgments depend on the retrieved external content, which may carry unintended biases or inaccuracies.
+Iterative refinement partially mitigates this by cross-checking multiple sources, but SAGE does not currently model source credibility explicitly.
+Researchers and practitioners deploying SAGE should remain cautious about biases inherited from search results and should consider adding credibility weighting where the evaluation target is high-stakes.

-\textbf{Human oversight and accountability.} TALE substantially improves automated LLM evaluation accuracy, but human oversight remains critical, especially in high-stakes decision-making contexts.
-It is imperative to recognize the inherent limitations of automated evaluations, maintain human accountability and critical review, particularly when evaluating sensitive or consequential content.
+\paragraph{Human oversight and accountability.} SAGE improves automated LLM evaluation accuracy but is not a substitute for human review in high-stakes decision-making contexts.
+Users should treat SAGE's verdicts as a scalable first pass and retain human accountability, particularly for sensitive or consequential content.

-\textbf{Computational costs and accessibility.} TALE’s iterative, tool-augmented process significantly increases computational costs and inference latency compared to simpler evaluation methods, as explicitly shown in our analysis.
-Although this computational overhead is justified by gains in accuracy for offline evaluation scenarios such as benchmarking and auditing, researchers must consider the environmental and resource accessibility implications.
-We encourage future research to optimize computational efficiency and ensure broad accessibility.

-By continuously addressing these ethical dimensions, TALE can support more reliable, transparent, and socially responsible AI evaluation practices.
+\paragraph{Computational costs and accessibility.} SAGE's iterative, tool-augmented loop is inexpensive in dollar terms but does involve multiple LLM and web-search calls per instance.
+This is justified for offline evaluation and auditing use cases, where the cost is small relative to human annotation, but it does inherit the environmental footprint of the underlying LLM and search APIs.
+We encourage future work on adaptive stopping and parallel execution to further reduce this footprint (\S\ref{sec:limitations}).